 Over one hundred shipwrecks are recorded on the north coast of Cornwall between 1756 and 1969.
 Try the navigation interactive and see if you can steer your way through Bude’s treacherous waters and in to the safety of the canal harbour.

-The exhibitions continue on the first floor.
-Here you’ll find out about Cornwall’s ‘Forgotten Genius’ Sir Goldsworthy Gurney, and his many inventions.
-As well as his pioneering building – The Castle which he constructed on sand, he invented the world’s first mechanised road vehicle to travel over a distance and at a sustained speed.
+On the first floor you’ll discover more about Cornwall’s ‘Forgotten Genius’ Sir Goldsworthy Gurney, and his many inventions.
+Gurney invented the world’s first mechanised road vehicle to travel over a distance and at a sustained speed.
 He discovered Limelight which was used in theatres and music halls and developed the Bude Light which lit Trafalgar Square and the Houses Of Parliament for over sixty years.

 Temporary exhibitions are held in this room.
 Artists can book the space for the display and sale of their paintings/pottery/crafts as can local groups and organisations.
 The Castle Manager co-ordinates the programme of exhibitions and should be contacted if you would like to hire the gallery space for an exhibition.

 If you would like to find out more about Bude and the surrounding area’s history or if you are researching your family tree, why not make an appointment to visit the archives?

 The archives welcomes donations of artefacts, documents and photographs relating to all aspects of life in the Bude – Stratton area.

 Admission to the Heritage Centre and Galleries is FREE.

 From the A39 or A3072 follow the signposts into Bude.
 Upon reaching the mini